 Kindle-Ready eBooks from Markdown

-I've found creating eBooks from Markdown to be a nice way to learn away-from-computer.
-Here are a few notes on how to nicely setup a workflow for generating Kindle-ready EPUBs from Markdown files.
+I've found creating eBooks from Markdown to be a nice way to learn away from the computer.
+Here are a few notes on how to set up a workflow for generating Kindle-ready EPUBs from Markdown files.

 The Setup